Temporary Labor Certification for Foreign Workers

 Credentials/Documentation

-In the major temporary employment certification programs, employers sponsoring foreign workers to fill a temporary need file the certification from the Department of Labor as documentation in support of their respective I-129 nonimmigrant worker petitions with the Department of Homeland Security, United States Citizenship and Immigration Services (USCIS).
-In the H-1B1 and E-3 programs, a USCIS petition is not needed for initial visa issuance and the foreign national may use proof of a labor condition application certification in support of the visa application.
+In most temporary employment certification programs, U.S. employers seeking to hire foreign workers for a temporary period of need are required to obtain a labor certification from the Department of Labor.
+The certification, along with other necessary documentation, must be submitted in support of the respective I-129 nonimmigrant worker petition filed with the Department of Homeland Security's United States Citizenship and Immigration Services (USCIS).
+In the H-1B1 and E-3 programs, however, a nonimmigrant worker petition is not needed for the initial visa issuance and the foreign national seeking to enter the United States may use proof of a labor condition application certification in support of the visa application filed with the Department of State.

 What is the process for applying and being award this assistance?